Carbon monoxide detectors

 It's also good advice to buy an alarm with a sealed-for-life battery.
 These are tamper proof - so you can't take the battery out - and should last the life of the alarm.

 Our lab tests have revealed that the best batteries will power your devices for hours longer than the worst.
 Find out more about the .

 Protecting your home and family from carbon monoxide poisoning is a three-stage journey that includes buying, installing and regularly servicing your gas, oil or solid-fuel appliance.

 We survey thousands of Which? members about problems they've had with their home appliances, to find out which brands are the most reliable.

-Take a look at Which?'s independent lab test review of boilers, built-in ovens and freestanding cookers - each revealing the products we recommend as Best Buys - to ensure you choose the best appliance for your home.
+Take a look at our independent lab test review of boilers, built-in ovens and freestanding cookers - each revealing the products we recommend as Best Buys - to ensure you choose the best appliance for your home.

 Protecting your home from carbon monoxide poisoning begins the moment you get your new appliance home.
-It's important to find a reliable professional with Gas Safe Register accreditation (formerly CORGI) to install any new gas appliance, as they can legally and safely undertake gas safety work.
+It's important to find a reliable professional with Gas Safe Register accreditation (formerly Corgi) to install any new gas appliance, as they can legally and safely undertake gas safety work.